phuselab/scanDDM/README.md

 ## Basic Usage

 You can just run `python main.py`.

 An example output is shown below on an arbitrary image.
-The prompt used is *"delicate"*.
+The prompt used is: *"delicate"*.

 ![simulation](simulation.png)